” I’m coming for every lightweight in Britain this year… no one’s safe “

 And Gwynne, who almost walked away from boxing as a teenager, is certain that he now possesses the ambition he needs to make it all the way to the top.

 “I got involved in boxing from a young age then I gave up.
 But I came back around the age of eighteen because I was starting to go down the wrong path in life – and I won thirteen fights on the bounce.
 Boxing has kept me on the straight & narrow, it’s really kept me out of trouble.
 And it’s given me that drive to succeed in life.”

 But more recently boxing has also provided the unbeaten Merthyr man with the opportunity to grow stylistically, seeing him mutate from brawler to boxer within the paid ranks.

 “My style is slick, sly & spiteful.
 My ambitions are to win as many belts as possible.”

 “Growing up I loved Jonny Tapia, I just loved his style”, Gwynne told Fight Scene, perhaps giving some insight into his love for a brutal battle and his previous preference for fighting at close distance.

 “But now I’m boxing instead of going to war all the time.
 My style is slick, sly and spiteful”, Gwynne stated.
 And he gives credit to Tony Borg for helping to mutate.
 Tony stays late at the gym to teach Gavin how to utilise his six-foot frame at the longer distance.

-But Gwynne, who’s had just one fight in 2018 (a win over Dean Evans in April), promises that this will be an even bigger year, as he sets his eyes on a British title.
+Gwynne, who’s current record sits at 9-0 (1KO), promises that this will be an even bigger end to the year, as he sets his eyes on a British title.